cookie519/jiaxinxiao.github.io/_pages/research.md

 **Advisor: [Qiyuan Tian](https://www.nmr.mgh.harvard.edu/~qt012/index.html), Instructor in Radiology, Martinos Center for Biomedical Imaging, Massachusetts General Hospital, Harvard Medical School**
 * Designed and conducted both simulation and empirical data experiments and demonstrated comparable effectiveness in the training with noisy high-resolution reference data and clean data in super-resolution tasks;
 * Simulated the low-resolution image volume and noisy high-resolution image volume, and realized the neural network MU-Net based on Tensorflow;
-* Proposed a deep learning-based super-resolution method that does not require high-SNR reference data and can potentially reduce the tedious and repeated collection to acquire clean high-resolution MRI images.
+* Demonstrate that a smaller number of repetitions of high-resolution reference data for averaging can be adopted to achieve slightly compromised super-resolution performance and improve feasibility and accessibility.
 * Currently working on paper writing.

 <div>